-Books may be obtained at our school library, the public library or purchased at a bookstore.
+Books may be obtained through the district app SORA (ebooks and audiobooks), purchased at a bookstore, or borrowed from a local library if they reopen soon.
 In addition, books may be available in digital format or free on sites such as Project Gutenberg.
 Students will need to use their books to complete the Summer Reading Assignment questions.